Artisan-Hosting/artisan_runner/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AHSLv1.
 See the [LICENSE](LICENSE) file for details.